جامعة النجاح الوطنية

 • 10631211

-Maintenance organization, components of a maintenance plan, impact of maintenance on production, system operation and documentation, manual and computerized documentation systems, planned maintenance, FMEA methodology and related topics.
-The course also gives an overview about reliability engineering and its effects on production systems
+Maintenance organization, components of a maintenance plan, impact of maintenance on production, system operation and documentation, manual and computerized documentation systems, planned maintenance, fmea methodology and related topics. the course also gives an overview about reliability engineering and its effects on production systems

 3